KomodoPlatform/developer-docs/docs/basic-docs/installations/common-runtime-parameters.md

 ## rpcconnect

-`rpcconnect` allows the user to connect to `komodod` and send RPC commands from a host.
+`rpcconnect` allows the user to connect to `komodod` and send rpc commands from a host.
 By default, it is set to localhost.

 ::: warning
 We DO NOT RECOMMEND that the average user set this value to anything other than the localhost, as it can grant access to a foreign party, who are then able to take control over komodod and all funds in your wallet.dat file.